Spreading of droplets under various gravitational accelerations: Results

-Changing the concentration of both \gls{ctab} and \gls{nasal}, we adjust the viscoelasticity of the solutions \cite{Hartmann.1997}.
-The fixed mixing ratio ensures that the fluid remains in the homogeneously flowing regime of wormlike micelles \cite{Recktenwald.2019}.
-The parameters of the stress-birefringent fluids that we have used in the experiments are summarized in Table~\ref{tab:parameters_sb}.
+Changing the concentration of both \gls{ctab} and \gls{nasal}, we adjust the viscoelasticity of the solutions~\cite{Hartmann.1997}.
+The fixed mixing ratio ensures that the fluid remains in the homogeneously flowing regime of wormlike micelles~\cite{Recktenwald.2019}.
+The parameters of the stress-birefringent fluids used in experiments are summarized in Table~\ref{tab:parameters_sb}.